VinTheMan/LidarDataDisplay/README.md

 Resets the data buffers and flags for the next frame.
 Also temp save the data in case user clicks the "Save Data" button.

 - `CalculateCentroids()`
-Calculates the centroids for the 3 segments in the 1560 format and updates the UI with the calculated values.
+Calculates the centroids for the 3 segments in the 1560 format and updates the UI with the calculated values.<br/>

 - `CalculateCentroidsOneSet()`
 Calculates the centroid for the entire image in the 520 format and updates the UI with the calculated values.